-See Lava Flow Up Close at Kalapana
+5. See Lava Flow Up Close at Kalapana

-If you’ve seen any photos of Hawaii Volcanoes National Park, you’ve probably seen images of lava up close.
-These photos weren’t taken at the Kilauea summit viewing area by the Jagger Museum.
-Most guests travel to Kalapana, an hour from Volcanoes National Park, to view the lava flow.
+If you’ve seen any photos of Hawai’i Volcanoes National Park, you’ve probably seen images of hot lava up close.
+These photos most likely weren’t taken inside the Park.
+Instead, most visitors drive an hour north to the town of Kalapana to view the lava flow.

 This information is based on my Spring 2018 trip, so note that lava viewing locations are subject to change.

 - You’ll want to check on where the current flow is before driving to Kalapana.
 There is no trail and the terrain changes daily based on the lava flow.
 The Volcanoes National Park NPS website has extensive additional information and daily updates on the lava flow.

-- Security guards will be posted on HWY 130 before the entrance to Kalapana Gardens to direct you to parking areas.
+- Security guards may be posted on HWY 130 before the entrance to Kalapana Gardens to direct you to parking areas.
 Don’t leave VALUABLES in your car; this can be a high crime theft area.